openstack/manila/doc/source/devref/rpc.rst

 ..

 Manila implements RPC (both request+response, and one-way, respectively nicknamed 'rpc.call' and 'rpc.cast') over AMQP by providing an adapter class which take cares of marshaling and unmarshaling of messages into function calls.
-Each Manila service (for example Compute, Volume, etc.) create two queues at the initialization time, one which accepts messages with routing keys 'NODE-TYPE.NODE-ID' (for example compute.hostname) and another, which accepts messages with routing keys as generic 'NODE-TYPE' (for example compute).
+Each manila service (for example Compute, Volume, etc.) create two queues at the initialization time, one which accepts messages with routing keys 'NODE-TYPE.NODE-ID' (for example compute.hostname) and another, which accepts messages with routing keys as generic 'NODE-TYPE' (for example compute).
 The former is used specifically when Manila-API needs to redirect commands to a specific node like 'euca-terminate instance'.
 In this case, only the  compute node whose host's hypervisor is running the virtual machine can kill the instance.
 The API acts as a consumer when RPC calls are request/response, otherwise is acts as publisher only.

 Manila RPC Mappings
 -------------------

 The figure below shows the internals of a message broker node (referred to as a RabbitMQ node in the diagrams) when a single instance is deployed and shared in an OpenStack cloud.
-Every Manila component connects to the message broker and, depending on its personality (for example a compute node or a network node), may use the queue either as an Invoker (such as API or Scheduler) or a Worker (such as Compute, Volume or Network).
-Invokers and Workers do not actually exist in the Manila object model, but we are going to use them as an abstraction for sake of clarity.
+Every manila component connects to the message broker and, depending on its personality (for example a compute node or a network node), may use the queue either as an Invoker (such as API or Scheduler) or a Worker (such as Compute, Volume or Network).
+Invokers and Workers do not actually exist in the manila object model, but we are going to use them as an abstraction for sake of clarity.
 An Invoker is a component that sends messages in the queuing system via two operations: 1) rpc.call and ii) rpc.cast; a Worker is a component that receives messages from the queuing system and reply accordingly to rcp.call operations.

 Figure 2 shows the following internal elements: